Atypon-OpenSource/manuscripts-article-editor/README.md

 1. Run `docker-compose pull` to pull the latest server Docker images.
 1. [first run] Initialize the backend services: `scripts/api/initialize.sh`.
 If running on Windows or MacOS, it may be necessary to increase the RAM allocated to Docker.
 (This can be done through Docker Desktop > Preferences > Resources > Advanced > Memory.)
 1. [subsequent runs] Start the backend services: `docker-compose up api`
-1. Run `docker-compose up data jupyter` to start the additional services.
+1. Run `docker-compose up jupyter` to start the additional services.
 1. To stop the service, run `docker-compose down`.
 Add an optional `-v` flag to delete the data volumes.

 ## Running the Manuscripts stack in Kubernetes via Docker Desktop